Pekwerike/what3words/README.md

 # what3words UI Library

-what3words UI Library is a lightweight library that comes with a suites of customizable android UI component that allows you to integrate the fully functionalities of the what3words API without hassle.
-To get started you need to download this library, and get your what3words developer API key by following this [link](https://what3words.com/select-plan).
+what3words UI Library is a lightweight library that comes with a suite of customizable android UI components that allows you to integrate the full functionalities of the what3words API without hassle.
+To get started you need to download this library and get your what3words developer API key by following this [link](https://what3words.com/select-plan).

 Demo
 <video src='https://user-images.githubusercontent.com/43956851/145692533-1d4235cb-58fe-4e07-a8ca-4e5b2ddd1a49.mp4' width = "186"/>